bordalix/bordalix.github.io/labs/ark/short.md

 ##### VTXO \*

 - Similar to Redeem transaction
-- Can be broadcasted anytime, on the condition that previous transactions on the transaction tree (up to the Pool transaction) are confirmed or broadcasted at the same time
+- Can be broadcasted anytime, on the condition that previous transactions on the transaction tree (up to the Round transaction) are confirmed or broadcasted at the same time

 | Inputs                                  | Outputs                                |
 | --------------------------------------- | -------------------------------------- |